sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - CA uses its private key to sign CSR - you know all users have a copy of the CA public key:
 - Signed certifcate is sent back to the server:
 - server configures the web app with the signed certificate:
-- users need access, server first sends the certicate with its public key:
+- users need access, server first sends the certicate with its public key inside the cert:
 - users browser reads the certifcate and uses the CA's public key to validate and retrieve the server's public key:
 - Borwser then generates a symmetric key it uses for communication going forward for all communication.:
 - The symmetric key is encrypted using the server as public key and sent back to the server: